thijsvanloef/starnet-docker/README.md

 A containerized variant of the [Starnet++](https://www.starnetastro.com/) application

-I've made this image to be able to use Starnet++ quickly without needing to install the application locally.
+I've made this image to be able to use Starnet++ quickly without needing to install the application locally.+

 Please note, I'm not the creator of starnet++ for support go to [the Starnet++ website](https://www.starnetastro.com/)

 ## How to use